okTurtles/okturtles.org/src/content/jobs/developer.md

 #### Nice-to-haves

 - If you are familiar with [Go](https://go.dev), it's a significant plus.
 If not, a willingness to learn it is also appreciated.

+#### Note on AI

+While we encourage our developers to use AI to improve their efficiency, we **never** blindly accept the output of AI code at okTurtles.
+It must **always** be thoroughly reviewed by a professional.

+If the AI can write better code than you can without AI assistance, this job isn't for you, please do not waste our time.

+We want someone who can write better frontend code than the best AIs out there.
+Someone who knows how to use AI to their advantage, but not someone who uses it as a crutch to compensate for their own shortcomings.

+We are not hiring an AI.
+We are hiring a human: someone who already possesses the necessary skills to get the job done without AI.

 #### Instructions